 At their hotel in Amsterdam, a small and intimate place that Maura picked, she asked for a note to be left in their room.
 The sweet concierge, who had beautiful handwriting, wrote: “As soon as I saw you, I knew a grand adventure was about to happen.”
 It’s an A.A.
 Milne quote from Winnie the Pooh, that Maura felt encompassed their trip and their relationship.
 A bit sentimental himself, Grant saved the note and the Eurostar tickets from the London to Amsterdam leg of their trip.

-Now, it’s on a wall they fill with marriage and travel mementos.
+The frame now lives on a wall they fill with marriage and travel mementos.
 But it’s this frame that sums up their relationship.
 Grant is good at logistics—the tickets.
 Maura is good at sentimentality—the note.
 Together, they make a trip possible, and an even more beautiful pair.